Suraj520/cv-nlp-basics-to-advanced/02_CV/README.md

 24. Point clouds and meshes using Open3D.
 25. AprilTags detection using OpenCV.
 26. ArUco marker generation and detection using OpenCV.
+27. Perspective transformation to get eagle-eye view using OpenCV.
+28. Camera Projection matrices.
-27. Camera Projection matrices and Camera Calibration using OpenCV.
+29. Camera Calibration using OpenCV.
-28. Plane detection and formation using O
+30. Plane detection and formation using O
-29. Depth images, Disparity maps and Stereo Vision using OpenCV.
+31. Depth images, Disparity maps and Stereo Vision using OpenCV.
-30. Iterative Closest Point between point clouds.
+32. Iterative Closest Point between point clouds.
-31. Chamfer distance.
+33. Chamfer distance.